MartinThoma/MartinThoma.github.io/content/2020-03-23-corona-virus.md

 guess, I would say that the situation will become more severe until maybe 20th of April and then becomes better.

+I was pretty confused when I was trying to calculate those numbers.
+It seemed as every scenario which stayed under the capacity of the healthcare system would take massive measures to reach (isolation) and then also make the pandemic take at least a year, rather two years.
+This was confirmed in [^7].
+Obviously, it is not possible to keep those measures up that long.

+Now, the interesting part: **Due to economic reasons, we cannot keep half-isolation measures that we get herd immunity.
+But we could keep isolation for a couple of weeks even more extreme so that we can start contract tracing again.** Mai Thi also gives an example how long it would take with "Wuhan-Style" lockdown to contain the disease again: 56 days (see [Epidemic Calculator](https://gabgoh.github.io/COVID/index.html)).

 #### Support Others